umartokyo/dp-reports/Extended Essay/extended_essay_black_draft.md

 If underlying mathematics of AlphaZero could be generalised to logic / language tasks, there's a potential in achieving a general super-intelligence.

 In this research, we will cover the underlying mathematics and programming of both approaches, understanding where the
+## Background Information
+### Chess
+Chess is a classical two player, perfect information game: meaning both players have complete information of the game at all times.
+It is also deterministic, with no element of chance involved: each move leads to a predictable outcome. () It is played on an 8x8 board with each player controlling one of own 16 pieces of 6 different types (kind, queen, rook, bishop, pawn) with each piece having its own way to move and capture.
+Players alternate moves, with the main objective being to win by checkmating the opponent (king is under attack and no legal moves to escape the attack exist).
+Draws are possible when either: no sufficient material is left in the game, both player repeat moves 3 times, or a player can't move on their turn.
+### Stockfish
+Stockfish is a state of the art chess engine based on classical search algorithms,  representing the pinnacle of human ingenuity.
+It has consistently dominated at competition, notably the Top Chess Engine Championship (TCEC), where it achieved 16 titles and 9 runner up finishes out of 26 tournaments.
+It's core architecture relies on a deterministic search with domain-specific optimisation, allow it to evaluate billions of positions per second with remarkable accuracy.

+1. Static Evaluation Function
+Static evaluation function is numeric way of determining which side is in advantage in a given position without further search.
+It takes the board as input and returns a numerical score: positive values indicate advantage for white, negative for black, and zero represents equality.
+Parameters for evaluation are based on handcrafted features, tuned by chess experts and automated testing.
+These include but are not limited to:
+- Material Balance: material advantage.
+- Piece activity and mobility: number of available moves
+- Position: control of the centre and to the opponents king, safety of the king.
+Parameters are continuously refined and examples above might not represent the state of stockfish.

+> Three example positions with evaluation scores showing (1) material advantage, (2) positional advantage, and (3) equality despite uneven material.

+2. Game Tree Search and Minimax
+In order to determine the best move, Stockfish constructs a game tree, where each node and edge represent board position and legal move leading to a new position.
+The turn alternates between players as the tree branches out.
+In theory, a complete search of this tree could reveal the optimal move sequence from any position.
+However, chess has an average branching factor of ~35 and typical game length of over 80 moves resulting in a game tree with more possible terminal positions than the estimated number of atoms in the universe, thus making exhaustive search computationally infeasible.
+Minimax acknowledges these limitations by limiting the depth of the search as follows:
+	1. Expand the tree to a fixed depth.
+	2. Evaluate the leaf nodes using static evaluation function.
+	3. Propagate the scores back to the root.
+At white's turn, select the move that maximises the score; at black's turn, select the move that minimises it.

+> **Illustration**: Game tree diagram showing alternating maximizing and minimizing levels.

+> **Illustration**: Minimax propagation example, with scores flowing from leaves to root.

+3. Alpha-Beta Pruning
+Even with minimax, searching all nodes to a given depth is expensive.
+Alpha-Beta pruning avoids excess branches that cannot affect the final decision.
+Alpha represents the best score achievable by the maximiser so far, while Beta represents the best score achievable by the minimiser so far.
+If at any point the minimiser finds a move that leads to a score lower than Alpha, or the maximiser finds a score higher than Beta, the remaining sibling nodes in that branch will be skipped - they are insignificant.
+This can be imagined as the engine skipping all the moves that will be worse than the best found so far.

+> **Illustration**: Search tree with pruned branches visually marked (e.g., crossed-out subtrees).

+---
+### AlphaZero
+AlphaZero is fundamentally different from classical search engines such as Stockfish.
+AlphaZero learns to play optimally from scratch solely through self-play and reinforcement learning, utilising combination of deep neural networks and Monte Carlo Tree Search (MCTS).

+Evaluation Network
+Similar to static evaluation function used in Stockfish, AlphaZero's deep neural network evaluates the position.
+It is written by the function in on Equation $(1)$, parametrised with weights $\theta$, which maps a board position $s$ to two outputs: a **policy vector** $\mathbf{p}$, representing probability distribution over legal moves, where each entry $p_i$ represents the estimated likelihood of selecting move $i$ at position $s$, and a **value scalar** $v\in[-1,1]$ representing expected outcome from position $s$ (1 indicating a certain win, -1 for certain loss).
+$$(\mathbf{p},v)=f_\theta(s) \tag{1}$$
+> **Illustration:** Neural network diagram showing input planes of board state, convolutional layers, and policy/value heads.

+Monte Carlo Tree Search
+Monte Carlo Tree Search is a heuristic search strategy which AlphaZero uses for selecting moves.
+MCT's operate in four main stages, repeated for hundreds of thousands of simulations before each move: Selection, Expansion, Simulation, and Backpropagation.

+In **selection stage**, algorithms selects path down the search tree using the Upper Confidence Bound (UCB) formula.
+It balances between exploration (searching for new potentially better moves) and exploitation (going deeper down in the best move found so far.)
+$$UCB(s,a)= \underbrace{E[\text{win}[k,p]]}_{\text{exploit}} + \underbrace{C\sqrt{\frac{2\ln(n_{parent(k)})}{n_k}}}_{\text{explore}} \tag{2}$$
+UCB measures the likelihood the move will be chosen through sum of two terms.
+Exploitation term of the Equation (2) defines the chance of winning by measuring the times won in the node over the total times played.
+Exploration term defines how much has algorithm already searched by measuring the nodes the parent has played through over the nodes played through within this node. $C$ is used as a weight, which balances between the two terms.

+After deciding on a leaf node $s'$ to **expand**, new leaf node of the most probable move decided by the UCB is added to it.
+In classical MCTS, **simulation** is done by calculating win rate by averaging outcome of random play; however, AlphaZero directly uses the network's (Equation (1)) value $v$ for leaf evaluation.
+Lastly, $v$ is **backpropagated** up to the tree, updating visit counts and values.